asmeurer/python-unicode-variable-names/README.md

 This will generate the files `docs/start-characters.md` and `docs/continue-characters.md`.
 The files should be committed to the repo.
-Don't edit these file directly.
+Don't edit these files directly.
 To update their contents, update the script `generate.py`.

 GitHub pages will automatically build the page and it can be viewed at